miguelmaso/2026-ViscousPolyconvex/README.md

 ## VHB 4905 characterization

-Parameters fitted with the [HyperCalibration](https://github.com/miguelmaso/HyperCalibration.jl) library:
+The material characterization has been performed with the [HyperCalibration](https://github.com/miguelmaso/HyperCalibration.jl) library, and the data is described in the [data](https://github.com/miguelmaso/2026-ViscousPolyconvex/tree/main/calibration/data) folder.
+The fitted parameters are summarized below:

 Parameter | Estimate ± Margin  | Rel.
 Err (%) | Sensitivity
 ----------|--------------------|--------------|----------